8 Signs You Should Consider Becoming a Software Developer

 “Technology moves at an incredibly fast pace, and a software developer must stay on top of things and adapt to these changes,” explains Tinnelly.

-From changes in coding to company requirements to particulars users want in their software, developers are constantly adapting and melding into new ways of doing things.
-Applying your personal theories of organization and order still works as long as you’re able to go with the flow and adapt to an ever-evolving landscape of change.
+From changes in coding to company requirements, to the particulars features users want in their software, developers are constantly adapting and melding into new ways of doing things.
+You’ll need to stay on top of industry news, key metrics, and basics of project management and flow.

 6. You stay intrinsically motivated